take a break

-The popular Sculpture Exhibition returns to Doddington Hall.
-The stunning walled gardens and romantic wild garden provides the perfect setting for over 300 works of art made by 60 sculptors from across the UK and beyond.
+The stunning walled gardens and romantic wild garden provides the perfect setting for hundreds of works of art made by talented sculptors from across the UK and beyond.

 Curators David Waghorne and Kate McGovern have carefully selected national and international sculptors to complement each area of the garden and to provide an eclectic exhibition to suit all tastes, styles and budgets.
 A large indoor gallery located in the Stable Yard will exhibit a captivating variety of smaller-scale pieces.